clickbar/dot-diver/README.md

 ### ⚙️ Customizing the Depth Limit

-U can still customize it, by implementing your own functions, which just calls ours.
+You can still customize it, by implementing your own functions, which just calls ours.
 Example:

 <br>